aut0maat10/aut0maat10.github.io/_posts/2018-05-01-sorting_algorithms_4_quicksort.markdown

 ![](https://i.imgur.com/KU9xDEN.png)

 Then, we loop through the original array and push elements smaller than the `pivot` to the `left` array.
 Elements greater than the `pivot` go into the `right` array.
+Note that we stop at the second to last element ( nums.length -1), since the `pivot`, which is the last element, should not be included.

 ![](https://i.imgur.com/X8KLMnN.png)